akhoury6/rbcli/docs-src/docs/tutorial/30-your_first_command.md

 * `action`
 	* This loads the block of code that will run when the command is called.
 It brings in all of the CLI and user config data as variables.
 We will also get into these in the next section [Options, Parameters, and Arguments][parameters_documentation]

-There is an additional declaration not shown here, `extern`, which is used to wrap external applications and scripts as commands.
-You can find more information on it in the section on [Script Wrapping][script_wrapping_documentation]
+There is an additional declaration not shown here, `extern`.
+You can find more information on it in the section on [Advanced Command Types][avanced_command_types_documentation]

 ## Creating the "list" Command